cblx/openapi-typescript/README.md

       }
    },
    generateComponents: {
-      schemasConst: true // Copy all schemas to a schemas.ts file, that can be used for building frontend forms/validation dynamically for example
+      schemasConst: true // Copy all schemas to a schemas.ts file that can be used for building frontend forms/validation dynamically for example
    }

 ```